 Unlike an unsecured loan such as a personal loan, which requires the lending organisations to maintain 100% of the designated capital, lenders are allowed to have lower capital with them for home loans as they are considered safe because of the security.

-In the credit policy announced by the RBI on Friday, the capital requirement will depend on only Loan-To-Value (LTV) and not on the size of the loan.
+In the credit policy announced by the RBI on Friday, the capital requirement will depend on only Loan-To-Value (LTV) and not on the size of the loan and also check the documents required for home loan.

 Among a number of policy redressal proposals that have already been approved or a matter of severe talks in the Reserve Bank of India (RBI) to boost the economy and fuel demand in the post-pandemic financial scenario, the central bank may allow the sizable part of these loans to become cheaper.